 The Consortium of Universities of the Washington Metropolitan Area

 Marymount University is a member of the Consortium of Universities of the Washington Metropolitan Area.
 Eligible students may take approved courses at member institutions.
+A list of all members can be found at www.consortium.org.

 The Consortium Registration Form is available here.